 Another way to ride free; the Aurovilian who only lives in Auroville 3 months a year, in the cool season, and who does no particular work; sees Auroville as a holiday home, or a retirement home.
 Community debates seek to understand the contradictions.
 Do these 'tourists', who once joined Auroville with good will and promises, create benefits to the wider community?

 So how are situations of misuse approached?
-When things go right or things go wrong - for example - extreme selfishness - Auroville holds powers of rebuke; and in some cases used those powers after a long-drawn community process.
-For example Auroville has:
+When things go right or things go wrong - for example - extreme selfishness - Auroville holds powers of rebuke; and in some cases uses those powers after a long-drawn community process.
+For example, Auroville has:

 - published the name of the persons who do wrong, in its weekly circular News and Notes and on its local Intranet;

 - removed access to food, housing, services and education.